mushfiqur-rahman/google_spreadhseetapi_mui_autocomplete/README.md

 # MUI Autocomplete using Django Rest API and Google Spreadsheet API

-I made this project for learning purpose where I converted Google Spreadsheed to REST API, then converted data formation using python django and after that I used it on React MUI autocomplete.
+I made this task(this is not project) for learning purpose where I converted Google Spreadsheed to REST API, then converted data formation using python django and after that I used it on React MUI autocomplete.

 ### Tutorial